 The festivities get off to a roaring start with “Cosmic Thing.”
 After the shortest drum roll in history, Fred Schneider enters with a voice tinged in reverb, a megaphone like-effect that gives his vocal the quality of one of those shitty announcers on late-night TV commercials selling magical junk guaranteed to solve your non-existent problems for $19.99 C. O. D. It’s the perfect introduction to a delightfully wacky journey that pokes fun at the ridiculous notion that higher consciousness is a platonic, puritanical experience:

 Everywhere I went up there, they were shakin’ their cosmic things

 Of course they were!
-As superior beings, the aliens must have already figured out that the drive of the species to procreate can be channeled into to the much more fulfilling, consciousness-raising experience of non-stop fucking, and we should all be grateful that The B-52’s were kind enough to share this vital knowledge with us!
-Here’s all we have to do to accelerate of human evolution:
+As superior beings, the aliens must have already figured out that the drive of the species to procreate can be channeled into the much more fulfilling, consciousness-raising experience of non-stop fucking, and we should all be grateful that The B-52’s were kind enough to share this vital knowledge with us!
+Here’s all we have to do to accelerate human evolution:

 You better shake your . . . honey buns!
 Shake your honey buns!

 Shake it till the butter melts, shake it till the butter melts

 Shake that cosmic thing, shake that thing, shake it, ohhhh yeah!